Anisaahamed5/Project04/README.md

 ## Ideas for Future Improvement

 1. Instead of using an API, I would use an SDK to have a greater variety of content.
-2. I would improve the homepage and add preview GIFS to the index.html.
+2. I would like to add more stock trend information so that people can have a better understanding of stock trends.